 Takeaways

-4. The only difference between 307 and 302 is that 307 guarantees that the method and the body will not be changed when the redirected request is made.
+307and302is that307guarantees that the method and the body will not be changed when the redirected request is made. - With

 Information